 Come join us!

-Finally, if you have ideas or would like to present a program at one of our meetings, please contact program chair Diane Luck at [email protected].
+Finally, if you would like to present a program at one of our meetings, or have suggestions for a speaker and/or topic, please contact program chair Diane Luck at [email protected].